cdk/cdk-paper-2/README.md

 used by the CDK are also loaded.
 Further details of the low level design of this interface may be found in reference [44].

 **Table 2:** A summary of the wrapper and front end classes currently implemented in the CDK and the R objects that they represent.
+Download as [CVS](table-001.csv).

 | Type of Class | Class Name                   | R Equivalent      |
 |---------------|------------------------------|-------------------|